JoseDeFreitas/CodewarsLogger/README.md

 (through the GitHub OAuth sign in option) and extract all the code of each programming language of every kata you have completed.

-Click on the hamburger button next to the word "README.md" this file to open the table of contents and jump to the sections that are relevant to you.
 To keep this file simple and short, I only describe here the most important information, and a summary of other topics.
 To see all the information, go to the [repository wiki](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki).